meduryllc/reach-blog-tutorial/tut-2/README.md

 ```

 Line 45 accepts the post from the `post` method of [interact](https://docs.reach.sh/ref-programs-local.html#%28reach._%28%28interact%29%29%29) interface and declassifies it to make it public.
-Alice then published the message on Line 49.
+This post is then published by Alice on Line 49.

-Bob can view the post created by Alice by executing `seeMessage` method that takes `message` which is the post published by Alice recently, `streamName` identifying the stream Alice has posted to and `creator`, the address used by Alice to create this post.
+Bob will then view the post created by Alice by executing `seeMessage` method with following parameters:  `message`, which is the post published by Alice recently, `streamName`, that identifies the stream Alice has just posted to, and `creator`, the address used by Alice to create this post.

-In our [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29), we must define the newly created methods to actually view the changes.
+Next, in our [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29), we will define the newly created methods to display changes via console logs.
 ```

 14 await Promise.all([